BelledonneCommunications/flexisip/README.md

 make -C ./build -j<njobs> package
 ```

-Packages are now available in ./build directory.
+Packages are now available in the `./build` directory.

 [More info on RPM packaging](./packaging/rpm/README.md)